Benefits of Self Funded Health Plans | How to Lower Your Organizations Health Care Costs and Increase Quality

 Employer’s need help.
 Most can’t change on their own.
 There are about 100 independent consultants in the country that truly understand how to navigate the cost of healthcare.
 They can execute a plan that increases employee engagement, morale, health and financial well-being while reducing healthcare spend.
 The good news is that the number of these consultants is growing.
 They only align themselves with vendors who are financially incentivized to lower healthcare costs for employers and employees.
 They are not a replacement to your current broker.
 These consultants typically work as a bolt on to your current operation and will not accept any compensation from vendors they bring to the table.
 The only compensation is a consulting fee to the employer.
 They may put some or all their fee at risk through a guarantee to the employer.
 Employers who are paternalistic will see the value of aligned interests and take action.

 Hope you enjoyed Mark’s article and it helps you to re-frame what you know about “healthcare” today.
-May it not only bring a savings to your bottom-line, but also enhance your organizations quality benefits and employee solutions.
+May it not only help you better understand the Benefits of Self Funded Health Plans, but bring a savings to your bottom-line and enhance your organizations quality of benefits, and wellbeing!

 Helping You Ascend,